 If you’re a beginner and don’t want to get very high, the best ratio to start with is 1:1.
 Equal parts CBD to THC.
 It’s better to start slow and work your way up, then dive in headfirst and feel uncomfortable for a few hours.

 The thing is, a small amount of THC won’t get you high if balanced with CBD.
-And CBD alone isn’t the best for sleep—it can actually make you more alert.
-So, strains with a small-medium amount of THC and a small amount of CBD are a good place to start and should help you catch those much needed Zzzz’s
+And CBD alone isn’t the best cannabis for sleep-it can actually make you more alert.
+So, strains with a small-medium amount of THC and a small amount of CBD are a good place to start and should help you catch those much needed Zzzz’s.

 If you’re not a newbie, it’s a different story.
 Since you already know how THC affects you, you can start with a higher dose.